 3 large avocados, halved and pitted

-1 1/2 cups cooked rotisserie chicken, shredded (check the ingredients of the rotisserie chicken to be sure it’s Whole30 compliant)
+1 1/2 cups cooked rotisserie chicken, shredded (check the ingredients of the rotisserie chicken to be sure it’s Whole30 compatible)

 15 cherry tomatoes, quartered

-6 Tbsp of compliant mayo like Primal Kitchen Foods
+6 Tbsp of compatible mayo like Primal Kitchen Foods

 1/4 cup greens, chopped

 25 dry roasted unsalted pistachios, shelled & chopped